 Instructions

-- Slowly pour in the water, whisking continuously to break up any lumps that form.
-Then, pour in the milk and whisk until smooth.
-Season with salt and allow the liquid to come to a gentle simmer.
-When the liquid starts simmering, reduce the heat to medium-low and stir in the pasta.
-Cover the Dutch oven with the lid and cook pasta for 10-15 minutes, stirring occasionally to prevent sticking.
-You want the pasta to be cooked al dente.4 cups water, 2 cups milk, 1 teaspoon kosher salt, 1 pound cavatappi pasta
+- Slowly pour in the water while whisking continuously to break up any lumps that form.
+Then, pour in the milk and continue whisking until the mixture is smooth.
+Season the liquid with kosher salt and let it come to a gentle simmer.
+Once it starts simmering, reduce the heat to medium-low.4 cups water, 2 cups milk, 1 teaspoon kosher salt

-- When the pasta is al dente, remove the pot from the heat.
-Fold in the cheddar cheese, parmesan cheese, dijon mustard, and black pepper until all of the cheese has fully melted and the pasta is well coated in the sauce.
-Serve immediately.1 teaspoon dijon mustard, 1 teaspoon black pepper, 4 cups white cheddar cheese, ½ cup parmesan cheese
+- Fold in the shredded white cheddar cheese, grated parmesan cheese, dijon mustard, and freshly ground black pepper.
+Continue stirring until all the cheese has fully melted, and the pasta is well coated in the creamy sauce.
+Garnish with some additional shredded cheese, chopped fresh herbs, or toasted breadcrumbs, if desired, and serve immediately.1 teaspoon dijon mustard, 1 teaspoon black pepper, 4 cups sharp white cheddar cheese, ½ cup parmesan cheese

 Notes

-- Storage: Store leftovers in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 6 months.
+- Storage: Store leftovers in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.

 Dawn says